 Many years ago, I had a mentor who would often say, “No one’s first gift is their largest.”

-There’s a subtle, but significant, difference in being grateful for something and truly appreciating it.
+There’s a subtle difference in being grateful for something and truly appreciating it.
 To appreciate takes attention, effort.
 It’s not passive.
-Merriam-Webster defines “appreciation” like this, “To grasp the nature, worth, quality or significance of.”
-And “To increase the value of.”
+Merriam-Webster defines appreciation like this, “To grasp the nature, worth, quality or significance of; to increase the value of.”

 To grasp the significance…to increase the value.

-A tax-receipt is not a thank you letter.
+A tax-receipt is NOT a thank you letter.
 (No, not even if the receipt says “Thank You.”)

 Keep up the good works,